Drexler27/drexler.io/README.md

             </section>
             <section class="content-section">
                 <h2>Background on Information Technology</h2>
                 <p>As a student i learn with a focus on IT concerning topics like cybersecurity practices, network protocols, system administration, and programming languages.
 This is a dynamic field that is always evolving, so there's always something new to learn and explore.
-Furthermore, with technology becoming an increasingly important part of nearly every industry, having a solid understanding of IT can open up a wide range of career. </p>
+Furthermore, with technology becoming an increasingly important part of nearly every industry, having a solid understanding of IT can open up a wide range of career </p>
             </section>
             <section class="content-section">
                 <h2>Applications Used in Studying</h2>